Locally Simultaneous Inference: Introduction

 \end{example}

 \paragraph{Conditional approaches.} Conditional approaches bound the probability of error conditional on selecting a specific target:

 While simultaneous methods ensure validity for arbitrary $\hat \gamma$ chosen from the set $\Gamma$, regardless of any further properties of the selection, conditional approaches adapt to the selection at hand.
 In particular, a crucial step in implementing a conditional correction is tractably characterizing the selection event $\{\hat\gamma = \gamma\}$.
 Prior work has provided such characterizations for a variety of model selection methods, such as the LASSO, forward stepwise, LARS, etc \cite{lee2016exact, tibshirani2016exact, fithian2014optimal}.
 This adaptivity of conditional approaches often allows them to outperform simultaneous approaches; for example, if a specific target is selected with overwhelming probability, then conditional methods yield confidence intervals that are nearly the same as uncorrected intervals.
 On the other hand, characterizing the selection event is difficult in general and conditional corrections are available only in certain restrictive problem settings, usually parametric exponential families.
-Furthermore, since the final guarantees are conditional rather than unconditional, conditional methods can yield large intervals; e.g., \citet{kivaranovic2021length} showed that conditionally valid intervals, even if tight, have infinite expected length for common selection problems.
-To fix this issue of enlarged intervals due to conditioning, \citet{andrews2019inference} introduced a refinement of conditional inference for the problem of inference on the ``winner'' called the \emph{hybrid} method.
+Furthermore, since the final guarantees are conditional rather than unconditional, conditional methods can yield large intervals; notably, Goeman and Solari~\cite{goeman2022conditional} showed that for every conditional method there exists a simultaneous inference method that dominates it in terms of power.
+Kivaranovic and Leeb~\cite{kivaranovic2021length} showed that conditionally valid intervals, even if tight, have infinite expected length for common selection problems.
+To fix this issue of enlarged intervals due to conditioning, Andrews et al.~\cite{andrews2019inference} introduced a refinement of conditional inference for the problem of inference on the ``winner'' called the \emph{hybrid} method, which was subsequently generalized to other problems by McCloskey \cite{mccloskey2020hybrid}.
+We will use the term ``hybrid method'' to refer to the general procedure of McCloskey.
 The hybrid method begins by constructing simultaneous intervals for all candidate targets of inference.
 Then, it implements a correction conditional on both the selected target \emph{and} the event that the intervals constructed in the first step cover the target.
 This strategy offers unconditional guarantees only, but can lead to significant power gains over standard conditional inference.
+An alternative approach to fixing large conditional intervals is to randomize the selection method \cite{tian2018selective}, but this solution comes at the cost of deteriorating selection quality.